-Opportunities for improvement: Costco can continue to make progress by fully disclosing its restricted substance lists by product category, expanding its restrictions on textiles chemicals to eliminate per- and polyfluoroalkyl substance (PFAS) chemicals, setting public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern, and completely eliminating and safely replacing BPA and per- and polyfluoroalkyl substances (PFAS) in food packaging and food contact materials as well as phthalates in food and food contact materials in its supply chain.
+Opportunities for improvement: Costco can continue to make progress by fully disclosing its beyond restricted substance lists (BRSLs) by product category, expanding its restrictions on textiles chemicals to eliminate any per- and polyfluoroalkyl substances (PFAS), and setting public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern (CHCs) that may be present in the products it sells, such as flame retardants, phthalates, and PFAS.
+As a major food retailer, Costco should eliminate and safely replace any toxic indirect food additives in food contact materials, with special attention paid to bisphenols and PFAS in that may be in food packaging and other food contact materials as well as any phthalates that may be in food and food contact materials in its supply chain.
 Costco should become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.

 Summary of Costco’s Grade